 In a tall lonely tower of an abandoned desert oasis, an amnesiac lost princess named Maleda, finds that she has a life and homeland beyond the desert that is threatened by a curse and an unknown murderer, so she works to find a way to break the curse, find the murderer, and discover who she really is.

-Guardians is my current Afrofuturist novel work in progress.
+Guardians is my current Afrofuturist novel.
 The purpose of this fantasy novel is to explore what it means for African Americans to feel alienated from African culture, but from the lens of one girl in a fantasy depiction of Africa.
 This idea was conceived when I was at least twelve years old and it has changed so much over the years.
-I decided that I wanted to make a world that belonged to me, as many storytellers have done before me.
-I am also illustrating this novel so that I can communicate what I’ve been seeing in my head for years.
-I’m currently in revision status, but when the story and illustrations are polished, I plan on self-publishing this as my first book.
+You can get a copy now on Amazon!

 Recent Posts: Ebony Xscape